Concepts¶

 app.update({ count: 0 });

-Pure View Function¶
+Pure View Functions¶

-app.view((state) => ui.text(`Count: ${state.count}`));
+app.view(state => ui.text(`Count: ${state.count}`));

 // Bad: Side effects in view

-app.view((state) => {
+app.view(state => {

 console.log("Rendering..."); // Side effect